Gilbertobal/OldBot/README.md

 - What is "Background" option in the scripts?

-R:Is a script that will execute its actions even if the Tibia client is not the focused window(in the background, NOT MINIMIZED).
+R: Is a script that will execute its actions even if the Tibia client is not the focused window(in the background, NOT MINIMIZED).

 - Is it possible to use OldBot in other custom Tibia Clients?